 If you are trying to salvage a vehicle, give us a call today at 347-0076.

-Welcome to Main Street Shell Service in Santa Maria, your trusted provider for professional autorepair, STAR Certified smog check, and California State Brake and Lamp Inspection.
+Welcome to Main Street Shell Service in Santa Maria, your trusted provider for professional autorepair, State Certified smog check, and California State Brake and Lamp Inspection.

 A brake and lamp inspection is a complete and thorough examination of all the working components of a vehicle’s brake and lighting systems.